Condensation - Definition, Examples, Process, FAQs

 • In vapor form, water molecules in relation to the fluid are arranged randomly.

-• As condensation occurs, water molecules develop more organized, leading to the transfer of heat from the vapor state to the liquid state in the atmosphere.
+• As condensation occurs, water molecules develop more organization, leading to the transfer of heat from the vapor state to the liquid state in the atmosphere.

-• This usually occurs with warm air up and cool down in the atmosphere.
+• This usually occurs with warm air up and cool air falling in the atmosphere.

 The atmosphere must be completely saturated to cause condensation (to reach maximum vapor pressure).
 Usually, the dust particles or smoke, or microscopic bacteria are condensed.
 The water cycle plays a very important role and thus helps to maintain the environmental water balance.
 Scientists and engineers also use it for the separation of mixtures and the production of pure materials in various industrial processes.